jddunn/jddunn.github.io/_posts/projects/tenets.md

 You can also provide GitHub issue or Jira links, and tenets will fetch and extract those contents and consider them in the rankings of the files as well as contents to output as well in the final `distillation`.

+We also use regex and keyword matching to classify different programming intents in the inputs, for things like documentation, testing, bug fixing, feature creation, refactoring, etc. Naturally, this is a tricky thing to capture when not using models trained to catch intents (which might be reserved for future versions as an optional step), and as such, a weighted system is in place, and classifications are only a partial factor in the rankings.

+We also use the same system to match temporal patterns for time, and factor all that into the analysis / ranking (you can ask about changes from a few days ago and it will rank recently changed files higher).

 ### File Ranking
 `tenets rank "fix summarizing truncation bug" --tree`